 Record date, time and what has been said in the child’s own words as far as possible.

-Either speak to Esther Gooch who will contact social services or police at or go straight to social services/police if you cannot contact Esther Gooch.
+Either speak to Pip or Heidi who will contact social services or police at or go straight to social services/police if you cannot either of them.

 GRAMPIAN POLICE 0845 600 5700

 ABOYNE SOCIAL WORK Low Road Aboyne AB34 5GW Tel: 013998 87096

 Out of Hours Emergency Service 0845 8400070

 This service is available: Monday to Friday 5.00 pm to 8.45 am and over the weekends.